Former Tattooed Hippie Pirate Momma Wants to Bring Change to Denton City Council

 Servis' opponent hasn't experienced the same personal attacks, though someone did post a video of man kicking a puppy on a Wordpress site and claimed it was him.
 But Ryan has decided to take the high road and not attack his opponent.
 “I've always believed that campaigns should be run on issues, and if there are other things to consider, let the voter decide whether that leans them toward one direction or the other,” he says.

 She would seem like the perfect candidate for Denton, a city known for its creatives in art, music and writing.
 But others disagree.
-They don't think she's capable or stable enough to handle a $1.85 billion annual budget and the complexities of a growing city in a county with an exploding population.
-They point out that she doesn't even understand how municipal government works, nor does she know the difference between a general law and home ruled city.
+They don't think she's capable or stable enough to handle a $1.185 billion annual budget and the complexities of a growing city in a county with an exploding population.
+They point out that she doesn't even understand how municipal government works, nor does she know the difference between a general law and home-ruled city.

 More than a few whispers claim she's part of a nefarious group of alt-left supporters working behind the scenes to hijack the council as they tried to do when they attempted and failed to recall City Council member Joey Hawkins in District 4 in 2016 after several residents complained that he wasn't responding to their messages.